mbb10324/react-figura/README.md

 FiguraSubmitBtn: This component is the primary submit button for Figura forms, its html equivalent is button.

+- By default Figura disables the submit button for 1 second after being clicked.
+You can disable this feature by passing 'dontDisable={true}' as a prop
 - Customize with: 'buttonStyle'.

 ```jsx